Skip to main content

 How many USDA employees will work at NBAF?

-NBAF will eventually have about 400 USDA personnel.
-As of March 2023, more than 280 team members have been hired to support NBAF operations and science.
-Watch USAJobs and follow NBAF on Twitter and LinkedIn for regular updates.
+Once fully operational, NBAF will have more than 400 employees.
+As of June 2024, more than 300 team members support NBAF operations and science.
+Watch USAJobs and follow NBAF on X and LinkedIn for employment opportunities.

 How will NBAF engage with the community?